COVID-19 pandemic in Namibia: Suspension of flights and state of emergency

 In a first reaction on 14 March, when the first cases were confirmed, government suspended air travel to and from Qatar, Ethiopia and Germany for 30 days.
 Later, on 18 March 2020, all ports of entry were closed from highly affected countries (i.e. most Schenghen countries).
 All public and private schools were closed for a month, and large gatherings were prohibited.
 This included celebrations for the 30th anniversary of Namibian independence that was to take place on 21 March.
 Libraries, museums, and art galleries were also closed.

 On 17 March President Hage Geingob declared a state of emergency as a legal basis to restrict fundamental rights, e.g. to freely move and assemble, guaranteed by the Constitution.
 The prohibition of large gatherings was clarified to apply to 50 or more people.
+The health ministry also established an Emergency Response team, operating 24/7, which aimed to intensify the surveillance of COVID-19 in the country, especially at the borders of Namibia.

 Access to information, surveillance

 A COVID-19 communication hotline (0800100100) was established on 15 March 2020 which is run by the Ministry of Health and Social Services and the Centre for Disease Control of Namibia (CDC).
 The hotline serves to answer general enquiries of the public, assisting persons seeking guidance from the Ministry and reporting possible symptoms or cases of COVID-19.

 The Government also announced on 18 March that it will strengthen their communication to the public via various platforms, such as the COVID-19 communication centre operated by NBC, in an attempt to "mitigate and refute misinformation, fear and panic especially from social media".
 The centre was fully functional by middle April 2020.

 With the establishment of a multi-disciplinary Emergency Response team, the Ministry intensified their surveillance in monitoring the situation of COVID-19 in the country, especially at the borders of Namibia.
 The response team operates 24/7.

 Screening at all points of entry has become mandatory.
 All Namibians returning from high risk areas were to go under mandatory quarantine for 14 days; all costs are covered by the Government.